DBraun/TouchDesigner_Shared/TOPs/README.md

 ### movie_out_with_alpha.tox - Movie Out With Alpha
 This component makes bottom-half-alpha images so that Movie File In TOPs elsewhere can treat the bottom half as alpha.

+### noise_looper.toe - Noise Looper
+Loop 2D/3D/4D Perlin/Simplex noise in time.
+The advanced version works with a UVW input, so you can provide an XYZ point cloud.

 ### normals_pass_edge_detect.toe - Normals Pass Edge Detect
 Render the normals of geometry to RGB and do an edge detection.
 This is sometimes a good way to get a cartoony wireframe effect.